rust-lang/rust/text/0000-collection-recovery.md

 # Motivation

-Sets are sometimes used as a cache keyed on a certain property of a type, but programs may need to access the type's other properties for efficiency or functionailty.
+Sets are sometimes used as a cache keyed on a certain property of a type, but programs may need to access the type's other properties for efficiency or functionality.
 The sets in `std` do not expose their elements (by reference or by value), making this use-case impossible.

 Consider the following example: